jsannemo/omogenjudge/docs/sandbox/index.md

 1. An execution request is received by the gRPC server (`omogenjudge-sandbox`).
 1. A container is allocated for the execution request.
 1. The container starts up the container init process (`omogenjudge-sandboxr`).
-1. An execution in the request is sent to the container.
+1. An execution from the request is sent to the container.
 1. The container forwards the request to the init process.
 1. The init process is moved into one of the sandbox users, and quota for it is set.
 1. The init process forks, set up an environment and execve()s's the requested command.